 Open tools like Google’s TensorFlow (Does TensorFlow only do Deep Learning?
-Ans: NO. Will do another article) has made building such Deep Learning, self correcting Neural networks more accessible to us than any time in the past.
+Ans: NO. Will do another article) has made building such Deep Learning, self-correcting Neural networks more accessible to us than any time in the past.
 So Deep Learning is increasingly being used more in scenarios like Facial Recognition and such.
-But it is still hasn’t hit the main stream yet.
-Still for majority of the problems and scenarios traditional Machine Learning algorithms do a satisfactory job.
+But it is still hasn’t hit the mainstream yet.
+Still for the majority of the problems and scenarios traditional Machine Learning algorithms do a satisfactory job.
 So even if Deep Learning is our goal (if it is), the path towards that will still be through regular Machine Learning.

 I hope to do a live demo of a simple image recognition example using Machine Learning first and then incorporate Deep Learning in it.
 So keep an eye out for that.
 Please let me know in the comments if there are any questions or suggestions that I will cover in a future article.